Tired staff, but pushing on: How TTSH-NCID responded to COVID-19 from day one

 “To them, this is a sense of duty.”

-Dietetic technicians have rolled up their sleeves to help security marshal cars at drop-offs.
-Corporate communications specialists have taken on visitor registration roles.
+Dietetic technicians have rolled up their sleeves to help the security department marshal vehicles.
+Corporate communications specialists have taken on visitor registrations.
 And of course, doctors, nurses, allied health workers and ancillary staff have stepped up at the screening centre and outbreak wards.

 It has been a united front against the pandemic.
 As of Sep 7, the NCID has admitted more than 4,000 patients with COVID-19 infection.